The function dscore()

 rows and length(qp)

-posterior ability distribution.
-If no valid responses were obtained,
+If no valid responses are found, dscore_posterior()

-returns the prior.
+returns the

-The algorithm is based on the method by Bock and Mislevy (1982).
+The scoring algorithm is based on the method by Bock and Mislevy (1982).
 The method uses Bayes rule to update a prior ability into a posterior ability.

 The item names should correspond to the "gsed"